Neighbourhood: United Kingdom

-The term has no general official or statistical purpose in the United Kingdom, but is often used by local boroughs for self-chosen sub-divisions of their area for the delivery of various services and functions, as for example in Kingston-upon-Thames or is used as an informal term to refer to a small area within a town or city.
-The label is commonly used to refer to organisations which relate to such a very local structure, such as neighbourhood policing or Neighbourhood watch schemes.
-In addition, government statistics for local areas are often referred to as neighbourhood statistics, although the data themselves are broken down usually into districts and wards for local purposes.
+The term has no general official or statistical purpose in the United Kingdom, but is often used by local boroughs for sub-divisions of their area for the provision of services and functions, as for example in Kingston-upon-Thames.
+Kingston-upon-Thames has four neighbourhoods, each containing a number of wards, which are defined geographic areas, based on the electoral system.

+Neighbourhood is also used as an informal term to refer to a small area within a town or city.
+It is commonly used to refer to organizations which relate to a specific local area, such as neighbourhood policing or Neighbourhood watch schemes.

+Another way the term is used, is in relation to planning.
+Neighbourhood planning is the process for giving communities the ability to contribute to how their area develops.
+The Localism Act 2011 introduced a right for communities to be able to shape their neighbourhoods.

+In addition, government statistics for local areas are often referred to as neighbourhood statistics, although the data is usually divided into districts and wards for local purposes.
 In many parts of the UK wards are roughly equivalent to neighbourhoods or a combination of them.

 North America

-In Canada and the United States, neighbourhoods are often given official or semi-official status through neighbourhood associations, neighbourhood watches or block watches.
+In the United States and Canada, neighbourhoods are often given official or semi-official status through neighbourhood associations, neighbourhood watches or block watches.
 These may regulate such matters as lawn care and fence height, and they may provide such services as block parties, neighbourhood parks and community security.
-In some other places the equivalent organisation is the parish, though a parish may have several neighbourhoods within it depending on the area.
+In some other places the equivalent organization is the parish, though a parish may have several neighbourhoods within it depending on the area.

 In localities where neighbourhoods do not have an official status, questions can arise as to where one neighbourhood begins and another ends.
 Many cities use districts and wards as official divisions of the city, rather than traditional neighbourhood boundaries.
 ZIP Code boundaries and post office names also sometimes reflect neighbourhood identities.